jswank-lfm/lexingtonfriends.org/site/content/index.md

 knit together in the silence.

 We welcome all visitors.
-We believe there is that of God in each one of us, which leads us to be welcoming of diversity and inclusive of all people.
+We believe there is that of God in each one of us, which leads us to be welcoming of diversity and inclusive of all people regardless of age, race, differing abilities, gender identity, and sexual orientation.

 Worship begins at 10:30am on Sunday preceded by singing from 10:15 to 10:30.
 Child and infant care is available during both and worship and the morning